Bacteria in your gut can play a role in heart disease.

 So, why is too much choline bad for you?
 Cleveland Clinic’s Stanley Hazen, MD, PhD, Vice Chair of Translational Research for the Lerner Research Institute and Co-Section Head of Preventive Cardiology & Rehabilitation, and a team of researchers recently studied the effects of choline on more than 4,000 people to find out.

-the byproduct TMAO, which is known to
+When choline is digested, it produces the byproduct TMAO, which is known to

 cause heart disease.